 The challenge of Windows 8 apps is that the number of possibilities rises from the few dozen usual suspects found in today’s desktop environment to, potentially, thousands or even tens of thousands.

-An answer could be application whitelisting (allowing a pre-defined group of applications), or its twin, blacklisting (disallowing specific applications).
+An answer could be application allow listing (allowing a pre-defined group of applications), or its twin, block listing (disallowing specific applications).
 As far as Windows 8 is concerned, Microsoft provides tools to manage Windows Store apps through AppLocker Group Policy but privilege management systems will do the same job in a way that integrates with broader application management requirements.
-Because it is impossible to authorize each and every app dynamically, the best way to proceed is to define a family of acceptable apps using whitelisting, updating this policy as regularly as practical.
+Because it is impossible to authorize each and every app dynamically, the best way to proceed is to define a family of acceptable apps using allow listing, updating this policy as regularly as practical.

 The example of Windows 8 apps underlines the importance not simply of auditing the applications being used but of doing the same for the policy itself.
 Digital policies should never become fixed in stone; a good policy is always as recent as possible.

 The conclusion from all of this is that the ‘new desktop’ is dynamic, fast-evolving and defined as much by what users do, not simply what IT vendors deem to be useful.
 The user is now in control of the organizations destiny and IT teams need to adapt.
 That’s a huge change that asks not only for a new mind-set but the tools to make such a world possible.
 What admins can’t do is cling on to the past and its fading certainties.